-This report uses data from the 2012-2016 and 2013-2017 ACS for McMinnville.8 In general, we use data from 2012-2016 unless the data informs a housing forecast assumption, in which case we use data from 2013-2017.
+This report uses data from the 2012-2016 and 2013-2017 ACS for McMinnville.11 In general, we use data from 2012-2016 unless the data informs a housing forecast assumption, in which case we use data from 2013-2017.
 This chapter, and the following chapters of this report, also use data from the 2000 and 2010 Decennial Census.
+If, for example, the report presents a finding that addresses a period from 2000 to "the 2013-2017 period," then the report is describing a trend taking place from 2000 to 2017 (a 17-year analysis period).

 It is worth commenting on the methods used for the American Community Survey.
-The American Community Survey (ACS) is a national survey that uses continuous measurement methods.
+12 The American Community Survey (ACS) is a national survey that uses continuous measurement methods.
 It uses a sample of about 3.5 million households to produce annually updated estimates for the same small areas (census tracts and block groups) formerly surveyed via the decennial census long-form sample.
 It is also important to keep in mind that all ACS data are estimates that are subject to sample variability.
 This variability is referred to as "sampling error" and is expressed as a band or "margin of error" (MOE) around the estimate.